Characters: Pokémon Special - Dex Holders

 - Team Mom: To Emerald and especially to the Violet City Orphans.

-- Tsundere: Type B, mainly toward Gold (can you blame her?)
+- Tsundere: Type B, mainly toward Gold.
+Justified, given his general attitude

 - She's like this in regard to catching as well, normally being a happy-go-lucky girl and suddenly switching to pure, stern professionalism when catching is involved (something Bill lampshades when he sees it happen: "Is this even the same girl!?")